 re-injury, a specially-designed rehabilitation and exercise

-program is incorporated into your treatment.
+program may incorporated into your treatment.
 This helps the newly

 developing connective tissue mature into healthy and strong tendon or